cocreators-ee/migrate-anything/README.rst

     def down():
         DB.delete_table("example")

 This would configure your migrations' status to be stored in a local file called ``migration_status.csv`` and set up your first migration script.
-If you have a ``my_db`` module that works like this you could just run this with the command
+If you have a ``my_db`` module that works like this you could just run this with a single command:

 .. code-block:: shell

     migrate-anything migrations
+    poetry run migrate-anything migrations
+    pipenv run migrate-anything migrations

 Now in the real world you might want something more durable and a realistic example, so here's e.g. what you'd do when using MongoDB: